 - Transfer the contents to another vessel and wash the mixie jar with another 1/2 cup of water and add that to the already ground tomato mixture.

-- Now add kootu powder/rasam powder, hing and salt to the ground mixture. if not adding green chili while grinding the tomatoes, add 1/4 tsp of chili powder/sambar powder to the rasam along with rasam powder.
-I normallyuse kootu podi for making my rasam, this is a powder made with the normal rasam powder ingredients, without red chilies.
+- Place the vessel on the stove, add kootu powder/rasam powder, hing and salt to the ground mixture. if not adding green chili while grinding the tomatoes, add 1/4 tsp of chili powder/sambar powder to the rasam along with rasam powder.

 - Let this cook in a medium flame for 10-15 minutes and let the rasam boil and the rawness of the spice powder fade.

 - After 15 minutes, check the consistency, if it is too thick, add another 1/2 cup of water or else leave it as such.
 If adding water, let it simmer for another 5 minutes.
 Take it off the stove.

 - Now for the tempering, in a kadai, heat oil/ghee, splutter mustard seeds, add cumin, red chili and pepper powder.
 Pour this sizzling tempering on top of the rasam.

 - Garnish with fresh coriander leaves and serve hot along with rice or just have it as a soup.